PluginSmiths/.github/profile/README.md

 # About Us:
 We are a group of developers creating plugins for MCreator.
+The team is divided into three task groups: procedures, mod elements and APIs

+Procedures:
+- OVONSAME
+- Bread
+Mod elements:
+- Jcm
+APIs:
+- Maxhaa

+The team will continue to grow.

 <a href="https://next.ossinsight.io/widgets/official/compose-org-stars-top-repos?period=past_12_months&owner_id=179310575" target="_blank" style="display: block" align="center">
   <picture>